UkrainianEngineer/programming_education/ira_shpakovska/README.txt

-my expectation and needs: to learn python and git.
+My expectations and needs: to learn python and git.